ccverak/carloscastellanos.dev/src/posts/2020-07-01-some-ideas-on-how-to-write-readable-code/index.md

 ---
 draft: false
-title: 'Some ideas on how to write readable code'
+title: "Some ideas on how to write readable code"
-date: 2020-07-11T09:29:58+02:00
+date: "2020-07-11"
-description: 'This is how I use conceptual compression to better express my intent and make my code more readable and understandable.'
+description: "This is how I use conceptual compression to better express my intent and make my code more readable and understandable"
-categories: general
+category: general
-keywords: 'clean code, ruby, javascript'
+keywords: "clean code, ruby, javascript"
 ---

 ## MOTIVATION